mytestbed/labwiki/README.md

 For additional options start the server with -h.

+While there is little functionality in the core, you can display the raw markup text of the wiki page in the left column by dragging the icon in the title block into the middle column.
+After dropping the icon, a code editor should appear.
+Please note the 'Read-only' label in the title block.
+As it is read from a read-only repository, editing is blocked.

-The introductory video at http://labwiki.mytestbed.net should provide you with some hints on how to proceed.
-Obviously, more (any) documentation would be even better.
+The introductory video at http://labwiki.mytestbed.net should provide you with some hints on the capabilities of LabWiki provided through it's plugin system.

 ## Installing additional Plugins